STK Antenna Models

 Element Factor

 Include Element Factor.
-Includes the individual element pattern.
-Disabling the element factor can be helpful when comparing with other tools that only consider the array factor.
-When this is disabled, be aware that the maximum gain will not vary with the steering angle.
-When enabled, this will use a general raised cosine function.
+Selecting this check box includes the individual element pattern.
+When selected, this will use a general raised cosine function.
+Clearing the check box can be helpful when comparing with other tools that only consider the array factor.
+When cleared, be aware that the maximum gain will not vary with the steering angle.

 Raised Cosine Exponent.
-Produces the cosine raised to the specified value.
+Produces the cosine raised to the exponent power you specify.

 Dimension

 The Element Configuration tab enables you to define the physical aspects of the antenna elements.
-It consists of two parts, a Viewport and a Designer section.
-The Viewport shows the layout of the currently configured elements.
-The Designer enables you to change the physical layout of the elements and the results are displayed in the Viewport, as shown below.
+It consists of two parts: a Viewport and a Designer section.
+The Viewport section shows the layout of the currently configured elements.
+The Designer section enables you to change the physical layout of the elements, which changes the display in the Viewport.
+You can see these sections in the diagram below, with the Viewport on the left and Designer on the right.

 Element Configuration Viewport

-The Element Configuration consists of element grid points, and each grid point has a unique ID number. ( Not all Element Configuration Types provide grid points other than the original element positions.)
-You can enable or disable grid points to represent failed elements, eliminated elements due to physical obstructions, or to model Minimum Redundant Arrays (MRA).
+The Element Configuration consists of element grid points, and each grid point has a unique ID number.
+Not all Element Configuration Types provide grid points other than the original element positions.
+You can enable or disable grid points to represent failed elements, to represent eliminated elements due to physical obstructions, or to model Minimum Redundant Arrays (MRA).

-Enable the Show Labels check box to display each unique element ID.
+Select the Show Labels check box to display each unique element ID.
 This ID is important if you want to use an external file to assign complex weights to each element.
-See External Element Configuration File for more information.
+See ASCII Data Element Configuration File for more information.

 To enable or disable an element, click the element's grid point.

-Note: When an ASCII Data Element configuration file is used, the Viewpoint will show the element configuration but will not allow you to enable or disable the elements.
+When you use an ASCII Data Element Configuration file, the Viewport will show the element configuration but will not allow you to enable or disable the elements.

 Element Configuration Designer